Car and other lead acid batteries

-To minimise the risk of short circuiting and potential fires, please place adhesive tape over the terminals of any lithium-based batteries (including button cell batteries) and any batteries that have both terminals on one side (e.g. 9V batteries).
+To minimise the risk of short circuiting and potential fires, please place sticky tape over the terminals of any lithium-based batteries (including button cell batteries) and any batteries that have both terminals on one side (such as 9-volt batteries).
 If a battery has lead wires these should be removed or the bare wire ends covered in sticky tape.

-Please refer to the Australian Battery Recycling Initiative (ABRI) guidelines for households for more information about how to safely recycle handheld batteries (please note: the information provided in these guidelines is general in nature and provided for educational purposes only).
+The Australian Battery Recycling Initiative (ABRI) guidelines offers advice on how to safely recycle your household batteries (please note: the information provided is general in nature and provided for educational purposes only).